CleverRaven/Cataclysm-DDA/doc/POINTS_COORDINATES.md

 ## Point operations

-The standard arithmetic operations you might expect should be available for all the various point types.
-We try to limit them to prevent bugs.
+We provide standard arithmetic operations as overloaded operators, but limit them to prevent bugs.
 For example, most point types cannot be multiplied by a constant, but ones with the `rel` origin can (it makes sense to say "half as far in the same direction").

-Similarly, you can't generally add two points together, but you can when one of them has the `rel` origin.
+Similarly, you can't generally add two points together, but you can when one of them has the `rel` origin, or if one of them is a raw point type.

 For computing distances a variety of functions are available, depending on your
 requirements: `square_dist`, `trig_dist`, `rl_dist`, `manhattan_dist`.
 Other